frattaro/digital-usd/index.md

 - All real reserves are token-based; there is no support for synthetic dollar creation at the protocol level.

 ### 2. KYC-Attested Wallets
-- All wallets must include a KYC attestation issued by an approved identity attestor.
+- All wallets must include a Know Your Customer (KYC) attestation issued by an approved identity attestor.
 - Attestations include metadata such as jurisdictional origin (e.g. country code).
 - This enables:
   - Regulatory compliance